top of page

 2. Your track days only cater for 'road going' cars, why?
 The Insurance that we hold, which enables us to operate, only covers road going cars to run on track.
 We operate with the permission and a Licence from the Land Owner and Manager.
 That Licence is based upon agreed activity that they will endorse, and allow.
 Unfortunately, we do not own the track and must operate within the rules issued by the Owner.

 3. I own a few cars, can I bring them all?
 Yes, but each car must have it's own ticket.
 You cannot bring several cars to the day and swap between them as the day progresses.
-This rule also applies if your car breaks down, you can not swap to your friend's car and carry on the day (unless you have specific permission from us).
+This rule also applies if your car breaks down, you can not swap to your spare car and carry on the day (unless you have specific permission from us).
 Each ticket is sold for one car's access.

 4. I'd like to Marshall, can I help out?
 Yes, if you'd like to help run an event then please get in touch with us via the messenger or email, our head Marshall will be in touch to explain the options and offers available to helpers.